Spain hails turnaround at oversubscribed long-term debt sale

 Centre-right Prime Minister Mariano Rajoy can also take comfort from improving opinion polls and a more stable political outlook than in fellow euro zone strugglers Italy and Portugal.

-Wednesday's was Spain's first new long bond since 2009, and the Treasury received 10 billion euros (8.5 billion pounds) in offers, more than three times what it had planned to sell, half from foreign investors.
+Wednesday's was Spain's first new long bond since 2009, and the Treasury received 10 billion euros ($13.6 billion) in offers, more than three times what it had planned to sell, half from foreign investors.
 Spain will pay around 5.2 percent to holders of the debt.

 "In July we were paying this price for half the duration.
 This says the market continues to have a constant appetite for Spanish paper ...
 These yields are comparable with what we were issuing, six, eight, 10 years ago," said a source at Spain's Treasury, who asked not to be named.